onionshare/onionshare/BUILD.md

 Then move back to the developer machine:

-- PGP-sign the macOS installer, `gpg --detach-sign OnionShare-$VERSION.pkg`
+- PGP-sign the macOS installer, `gpg -a --detach-sign OnionShare-$VERSION.pkg`

 Note that once we support notarizing the macOS installer (see [this issue](https://github.com/micahflee/onionshare/issues/953)), these will be the steps instead: